 Simple English definitions for legal terms

-Read a random definition: malicious prosecution
+Read a random definition: booty

 An open-end fund, also known as a mutual fund, is a type of investment company that pools money from many investors to buy a variety of securities, such as stocks and bonds.
 Unlike closed-end funds, an open-end fund continually offers new shares and buys back existing shares on demand.
 This means that the fund can grow as more investors invest in it.
 Investors in an open-end fund own a share of the fund and can benefit from the fund's gains or losses.